 The central objective includes more quickly and accurately forecasting and justifying manpower, personnel, and training requirements to ensure the training readiness of the Navy in the most efficient and effective manner.
 A three-phased strategy was developed to accomplish this effort.

 Phase one involved the design, development, and delivery of a process model prototype spanning initial entry training through initial qualification training.
 This shows the capability of simulation tools and technology, as well as the application of specific steps in applying these tools.
-The Company selected ProcessModel simulation modeling to help determine ways to save time and money pertaining to Naval student training.
+The Navy selected ProcessModel simulation modeling to help determine ways to save time and money pertaining to Naval student training.

 They chose a particular scenario to help demonstrate the flow of activity.
 They showed how an Avionics Technician receives training for the first 12-18 months of his career.
 The model focused on the technician moving through specific training courses, and the many variables involved in the technician moving between training courses and the Navy’s operational forces (or Fleet).
 Composed of several organizations, the Integrated Product Team (IPT) provided the necessary information to create the simulation model of the Navy training production flow, which will eventually span the entire Navy.